jeslago/epftoolbox/README.md

 # epftoolbox

-The epftoolbox is the first open-access library that provides multiple tools for research in electricity price forecasting.
+The epftoolbox is the first open-access library for driving research in electricity price forecasting.
 Its main goal is to make available a set of tools that ensure reproducibility and establish research standards in electricity price forecasting research.

 The library has been developed as part of the following article: